 Q: Why do your programs cost so much?

 Our programs may seem expensive but when considered on a program cost per week basis may be seen as the best value.
 Many of our nearest competitor programs run at a much higher cost because the fees are assessed by semester, not for a full year.
 Our staff and our facility rental add to overhead significantly.
 But our core membership feels that the value is exceptional.
 One of the most valued aspects of this Coop is our concurrent, whole-family programming — one-stop shopping for all grade levels at the same time and with specialized instructors and volunteers.

 We limit enrollment for a class to 10 students.
 In our youngest programs (Salamander and Chrysalis), an assistant is also present for sections of the class that enroll more than six students.
 Our program offers an afternoon Spanish class that varies in size.
 This class targets all language learners with a multi-dimensional curriculum and may include from 6 to 15 children of varying skillset.

 Q: How will I know what is being taught?

-Similarly, our Ology Assembly facilitator for the Unschool Democratic Process will also send a weekly summary by email with pictures.
+Similarly, our facilitators for the Unschool Democratic Process and Outdoor Immersive Learning programs will also send summaries by email with pictures.
 Parents will attend special class presentations for this group when students have work to demonstrate such as co-created class books and science fairs.

 Q: What Curricula is used in Enrichment Classes?